yuyq18/StepTool/README.md

 ## Data Download

-1. Download the compressed dataset from
+1. Download the compressed dataset from this link:

 2. Uncompress the downloaded `data_train.zip` and put it into the .data_train/ directory

 ```bash
 unzip data_train.zip
 ```

 ## SFT Training for Base Models